Grant Fisher: 2025: 3000 m and 5000 m indoor world records

 Fisher opened his season on February 2 at the New Balance Indoor Grand Prix, setting a new personal best of 3:33.99 for the 1500 meters in finishing second to Josh Hoey.

 On February 8 at the Millrose Games, in the 3000 meters, Fisher outkicked reigning Olympic 1500m gold medalist Cole Hocker over the final straightaway to run 7:22.91, a new world record indoors.
 Six days later, competing in the 5000 meters at the BU Valentine Invitational on February 14, Fisher ran 12:44.09, breaking the 20-year-old short track world record of Kenenisa Bekele.

 Outdoors, Fisher opened his season by competing in the inaugural season of Grand Slam Track as a racer in the long distance category.
 At the first meet in Kingston on April 4–6, Fisher won the 5000 meters and placed third in the 3000 meters, finishing first in the overall standings to claim the $100,000 prize for the event.
 At the second meet in Miami on May 2–4, Fisher again won the overall $100,000 prize, repeating in the 5000 meters and this time placing second in the 3000 meters.
 Fisher scratched out of the third meet in Philadelphia with a hamstring issue during his warm up.
 In June, Fisher was a pacemaker in Faith Kipyegon's Breaking4 attempt.

 On July 5, Fisher ran a personal best of 3:48.29 in the Bowerman Mile at the Prefontaine Classic.
 At the 2025 US Outdoor Track and Field Championships, Fisher finished second in both the 5000 meters and 10,000 meters, to Cole Hocker and Nico Young respectively.

+2026

+On January 24, at the New Balance Indoor Grand Prix, Fisher finished second to Hobbs Kessler in the short track 2000 meters.
+Kessler set a new world record of 4:48.79, while Fisher ran 4:49.48, also under the previous world record.

+On July 23, at the 2026 USA Outdoor Track and Field Championships at Icahn Stadium in New York City, Fisher finished second in the 10,000 meters in 30:14.46, outkicked over the final lap by Woody Kincaid, who won in 30:13.66.

+Personal life

+On December 31, 2025, Fisher got engaged with his longtime girlfriend, Sarah Walker.